orville-wright/ticker_data/README.md

 <br>
 <br>

-DISCLAIMER: Most websites do not like or appreciate data scraping apps/robots or apps that treat thier website as a source of raw data and extract data from thier underlying websites.
-Using this code might not be well-aligned with some website usage terms & conditions.
+DISCLAIMER: Most websites do not like or appreciate data scraping apps/robots or apps that treat thier website as a source of raw data (by extracting data from their underlying platform).
+Using this App might not be well-aligned with some website usage 'Terms & conditions'.  - Cavaet emptor.

 Regards,<br>
 **~Orville**